serafinomb/react-scroll-direction/README.md

 ###
 `scrollDirection` can assume the following values:
 * `null` when the scroll amount is less than or equal to `offsetThreshold`.
-* SCROLL_DIRECTION_DOWN: When scrolling down (and the scroll amount is greater than `offsetThreshold`);
+* SCROLL_DIRECTION_DOWN when scrolling down (and the scroll amount is greater than `offsetThreshold`);
-* SCROLL_DIRECTION_UP: When scrolling up (and the scroll amount is greater than `offsetThreshold`);
+* SCROLL_DIRECTION_UP when scrolling up (and the scroll amount is greater than `offsetThreshold`);

 ### Demo